AvianShadow/github-slideshow/_posts/0000-01-02-AvianShadow.md

 layout: slide
 title: "Welcome to our second slide!"
 Your text
-use the left arrow to go back hello
+use the left arrow to go back